-- As prioritized in the Funding Compact, more flexible and predictable earmarked funding directed to shared priorities for coordinated and strategic action - Aligned to UN reform and UN common platforms such as the new generation of UNSDCFs - Gender equality and women's empowerment should both be well represented and funded as a principal objective in the UNSDCFs with UN Women as the primary driver of the agenda - Offers revenue growth potential (i.e. the Secretary-General's target of \$3.4B by 2023; between 2014-2018 UN Women revenue from interagency arrangements grew by 60% to \$50.4M in 2018)
+- As prioritized in the Funding Compact, more flexible and predictable earmarked funding directed to shared priorities for coordinated and strategic action - Aligned to UN reform and UN common platforms such as the new generation of UNSDCFs - Gender equality and women's empowerment should both be well represented and funded as a principal objective in the UNSDCFs with UN Women as the primary driver of the agenda - UN system contributions to UN Women have grown substantially, reflecting strong confidence in the entity's ability to deliver.
+UN Women revenue from interagency arrangements grew by 60% to \$50.4m from 2014 to 2018 - Offers revenue growth potential (i.e. the Secretary-General's target of \$3.4B by 2023; UN Women's Strategic Plan target of 25% of share of total programme expenditure in joint programmes, up from 13% in 2018) - Opportunity to accelerate mainstreaming gender equality in all UN activities and programming in general (i.e. SG's Peacebuilding Fund, Joint SDG Fund, and High-Level Task Force on Financing for Gender Equality)